XimeraProject/ximeraproject.github.io/content/index.md

 #  nav: "menu"
 ---

-Ximera provides free interactive textbooks.
-Students of all kinds can freely learn and interact with our materials.
+Ximera provides free interactive online content.
+Anyone with an internet connection can freely learn and interact with our materials, without even logging in!

 ## Calculus at The Ohio State University